 If you are a one-person business, you are likely to need to choose between sole proprietor or LLC, but you should do your own research because what you need will depend on your circumstances.

-The structure that you choose will determine your personal liability and your tax liability.
+Your chosen structure will determine your personal liability and your tax liability.
 A good place to start to do your own research is to read this article.

 3. Land your first client: get experience

-Once your online business is all set up, you are ready to land your first client.
+Once your online business is set up, you are ready to land your first client.

 And this is where you need to start working on your marketing skills.

 Why?
 I can hear you ask.

 Because if you don’t have clients, you don’t have a business.
-And with no business, you ain’t making any money!
+And with no business, you won’t be making any money!